With Treatment

 Services provided:

-Mark Bontreger Inc is an inpatient substance abuse rehabilitation facility in Watertown, South Dakota that is situated in the 57201 zip code.
-Mark Bontreger Inc offers Mental health services, Social skills development and Domestic violence services.
-It offers treatment to men and women.
+Mark Bontreger Inc is an inpatient substance abuse rehabilitation facility in Watertown, South Dakota that is located in the 57201 zip code.
+Mark Bontreger Inc offers Domestic violence services, Mental health services and Social skills development.
+It offers services to women and men.

 Address: 525 5th Street SE, Suite L-13, Watertown, SD 57201 in Codington County